I Can't Find Appropriate Teachers to Write My Recommendation Letters

 1. Don't Give up on Teachers Who Said No

-You shouldn't lose all hope on the teachers who said "no." Instead, make an appointment to speak in person with the two teachers who are already "full."
+You shouldn't lose all hope on the teachers who said "no." Instead, make an appointment to speak with the two teachers who are already "full."
 Explain your dilemma, and insist that you'll repay the time it takes to write your reference but multiplied by Pi!
 (The STEM folks should love this.)
 In other words, if the teacher estimates that he or she will spend an hour on your letter, you will offer 3.14 hours in exchange.
 You should also suggest what you could do.
-Does the teacher need books and files alphabetized?
-Are other tasks in order that the teacher needs help performing?
-Once the teacher sees that you badly need a favor but that you're ready to provide a favor in return, you may wrangle that recommendation after all.
+Are other tasks in order that the teacher needs help performing, or can you help with tutoring?
+Once the teacher sees that you need a favor but that you're ready to provide a favor in return, you may wrangle that recommendation after all.

 2. Cultivate Relationships With Current Teachers